rtcharity/resources.eahub.org/content/events/clubs-fair.md

 ## Lightning Giving Games Checklist

-* Printouts of blurbs about each charity
+* Posters with blurbs and photos of each charity
 * Money or tokens
 * 50-200 (depending on the size of your fair)
 Jars or Pin Board (with 50-200 pin tacks), labelled with names with each of the charities